Xceptance/XLT-Packer/README.md

 Note that these optimizations are not done for Docker as they would actually have to be applied to the OS of the host machine.

-When running an instance with one of these images later on, the XLT agent controller and also an SSH server (except Docker) are started automatcially.
+**Attention:** When running an instance with one of these images later on, the XLT agent controller and also an SSH server (except Docker) are started automatically.
 Ensure that the following ports are opened in the firewall settings of your instance:

 - 8500 for the XLT agent controller (required)
 - 22 for the SSH server (optional)